 The column on the left shows imports that you (or others) have created and saved.
 Saved imports store the selection criteria that was used to create it, not the import file itself.
 However, you can set it up to import a specific file from your FTP server, allowing operators to schedule recurrent imports with minimal initial setup time.

 A significant amount of time can be spent manually adding new patrons throughout the school year.
 Computer technicians and librarians often require time-saving procedures when it comes to importing patron (or item) information.
-Using the Saved pane, operators can automatically update your patron/item information using files from the SIS (School Information System).
+Using saved imports, operators can automatically update your patron/item information using files from vendors and the SIS (School Information System).

-The Saved tab stores the selection criteria that was used to create the custom import.
-The results in the Saved Imports list reflect the import type selected from the Categories pane and can be further refined by the Filter bar.
-For example, if you select Patrons from the import Categories pane, the Import Selection pane will only display Saved patron imports.
+Saved imports stores the selection criteria that was used to create the custom import.
+The results in the Saved Imports list reflect the import type selected and can be further refined by the settings tab.

 Once a Saved import has been selected, it can then be performed, modified, duplicated, or removed.